ysBach/TRIPOLpy/README.md

 ### SDSS Prime Standard Stars

-The SDSS u'g'r'i'z' standard stars can be found at [here](http://www-star.fnal.gov/ugriz/tab08.dat) or my personal [Google Docs](https://drive.google.com/open?id=1flvTCjORDbEi368Ls7wliJRp3EeEjtOyK5bEfu-IQw8).
+The SDSS u'g'r'i'z' standard stars can be found at [here](http://www-star.fnal.gov/ugriz/tab08.dat).

 For all the information for the standard stars (SDSS u'g'r'i'z'), see [here](http://www-star.fnal.gov/).